SFTtech/openage/doc/nyan/api_reference/reference_modifier.md

 Amount of resources that are added to the player's resource pool.

 **condition**
-The condition that triggers the refund.
+Condition that triggers the refund.

 ## modifier.type.ReloadTime